siteraiser/Pong-Node/README.md

 Currently 4 products types supported.<br>
 <ol>
   <li>General: Not recommended for use, but reveals all of the options</li>
-   <li>Physical Goods: Requires a UUID to be generated and sent to the customer in the out message for shipping address submission<li>
+   <li>Physical Goods: Requires a UUID to be generated and sent to the customer in the out message for shipping address submission</li>
-     <li>Digital Goods: Provide a link to redeem the purchase or generate a UUID to append to the end of the link and optionally send the same UUID through the web api.<li>
+     <li>Digital Goods: Provide a link to redeem the purchase or generate a UUID to append to the end of the link and optionally send the same UUID through the web api.</li>
        <li>Token Transfer: Requires a smart contract id for the token to be sent on purchase.
-If the token transfer fails it will send a refund to the buyer.<li>
+If the token transfer fails it will send a refund to the buyer.</li>
 </ol>
 <br>
 The Pong Server inventory will check the product level inventory if specified will de-increment that first.
 If product level inventory is at 0 then it will see if there are Integrated Address level inventories and use those instead.
 If no inventory is found, a refund is issued.<br>